af83/ucengine-docs/Home.md

 U.C.Engine (Unified Collaboration Engine), is a [[publish/subscribe|http://en.wikipedia.org/wiki/PubSub]] server with persistence.

-It allow you to build real time applications like collaboration based services, live meetings, games or anything that fit well in the event driven philosophy.
+It allows you to build real time applications like collaboration based services, live meetings, games or anything that fits well in an event driven philosophy.

-U.C.Engine is a [[free software project|https://github.com/AF83/ucengine/blob/master/AGPL-LICENSE.txt]] written in erlang and exposes a ReSTful HTTP API with JSON as the primary exchange format.
+U.C.Engine is a [[free software project|https://github.com/AF83/ucengine/blob/master/AGPL-LICENSE.txt]] written in erlang.
+It exposes a ReSTful HTTP API with JSON as its primary exchange format.

-See [[introduction]] to learn some concepts of U.C.Engine.
+See the [[introduction]] to learn some of the concepts of U.C.Engine.

 ## Topics